WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

     let absent_number: Option<i32> = None;
 ```

-`Option<T>` and `T` (where `T` can be any type) are different types, the compiler won’t let us use an `Option<T>` value as if it were definitely a valid value.
+`Option<T>` and `T` (where `T` can be any type) are different types, the compiler won't let us use an `Option<T>` value as if it were definitely a valid value.

 You have to convert an `Option<T>` to a `T` before you can perform `T` operations with it.
-Generally, this helps catch one of the most common issues with null: assuming that something isn’t null when it actually is.
+Generally, this helps catch one of the most common issues with null: assuming that something isn't null when it actually is.

 In general, in order to use an `Option<T>` value, you want to have code that will handle each variant.
 The `match` expression is a control flow construct that does just this when used with enums: it will run different code depending on which variant of the enum it has, and that code can use the data inside the matching value.